Cloudflare Workers are serverless functions that run on Cloudflare’s global network.

 You’ve successfully created a Cloudflare Worker that logs a message to the console when Sequin sends a HTTP POST request to the worker’s URL.

-Create a new Sequin push consumer that detects changes to the users table and sends a HTTP POST request to the Cloudflare Worker’s URL.
+Create a webhook sink that captures changes to your database and sends a HTTP POST request to the Cloudflare Worker’s URL:

 1